nanhasa/Blocker/README.md

 Sampo Siltanen 2017

-Blocker is Minecraft-like game that is built with my own game engine based on OpenGL 3.3.
+Blocker sets out to become Minecraft-like game that is built with my own game engine based on OpenGL 3.3.

 The main purpose of this project is for me to learn to use OpenGL.
 The secondary objective is to produce a project with professional standards.
 To achieve these standards, I intend to pay close attention to code quality, efficiency, architecture, project management, branching, testing, documenting, DRY principle, and Design by Contract principle.
+Because C++ does not support DbC, I implemented my own contract enforcment logic.

 In order to keep documentation up-to-date, it is automatized with doxygen.
-Unfortunately, C++ doesn't support Design by Contract which is why I had to implement my own support for it.
-To keep function contracts also up-to-date with the rest of the documentation, I created a python script that creates a doxygen notation of off them.
-The script also creates the commenting template for functions that does not already have comments.
+In the spirit of DRY, contract and function documentation is kept up-to-date by using CodeCommenter script ( https://github.com/nanhasa/CodeCommenter ) that creates documentation based on the actual code and contracts in it.

 Contents:
 - Assets: 	Holds the original formats of assets used in this project